 Substance laws are particularly harsh in Ohio.
-Virtually all forms of psychedelics, both natural and synthetic, are banned here.
+All forms of psychedelics, both natural and synthetic, are banned here.

 However, things may start to change over the next couple of years.

-Read on to learn about current regulations surrounding psychedelic substances in Ohio and how these laws are likely to change in the next 2–5 years.
+Read on to learn about current regulations surrounding psychedelic substances in Ohio and how these laws will likely change in the next 2–5 years.

 Are Magic Mushrooms Legal in Ohio?

 Psilocybin, the psychoactive component of magic mushrooms, is considered a Schedule I substance by the Controlled Substances Act at the federal level.

 This means all species of psilocybin-containing fungi are illegal in Ohio.

 Possession is a felony punishable by a minimum of 2 years in prison and a maximum penalty of 10 years.
 If it’s the first offense, there’s also a maximum fine of $5,000.
 Penalties are doubled for second or subsequent offenses.

 However, there have been attempts to reduce penalties, and magic mushrooms could soon become decriminalized entirely in the state of Ohio.